legendary-inc-420/moneywise/README.md

-# Smart Expense Tracker - Chrome Extension
+# Moneywise: Smart Expense Tracker - Chrome Extension

 A privacy-focused expense tracking extension that helps you manage your finances directly in Chrome.